top of page

 Smith has been great in the postseason in the past.
 That’s why he passed his coach, John Tavares, as the NLL’s all-time leading scorer in the playoffs along the way Friday.
 But this might have been one of the great clutch performances in his career.
 He carried the Bandits on his shoulders at a crucial time.

-“Talking about Dhane, he’s the best because he’s very determined to be the best,” Tavares said.
+“Talking about Dhane, he’s the one of the best because he’s very determined to be the best,” Tavares said.
 "No matter what the score is, he never gives up.
-He always wants the ball when it matters.
-He showed it today.”
+He always wants the ball when it matters most.
+He showed it today why he deserves to have the ball.”

 His efforts were needed because Saskatchewan showed why it had the same regular-season record as Buffalo in the regular season.
 (The Bandits won the top seed on a tiebreaker.)
 The Rush scored 22 seconds into the game, and seemed unintimidated by the league’s most intimidating building and crowd.
 They only trailed for less than four minutes of the first half.